-The list of chemicals with high hazards for categorisation is part of this appendix.
-It is published as an excel spreadsheet on the AICIS website.
-It consists of industrial chemicals that are present on the following information sources:
+The list of chemicals with high hazards for categorisation consists of chemicals that are present on the following information sources:

 - Safe Work Australia's Hazardous Chemical Information System (HCIS) list of substances classified for physical-chemical and (eco)toxicological hazards.
-Substances included on the list of chemicals with high hazards for categorisation are those classified for CMR and PBT. - European Chemicals Agency (ECHA) Harmonised Classification and Labelling of Hazardous Substances (Annex VI to the CLP Regulation) - list of substances classified for physical-chemical and (eco)toxicological hazards.
-Substances included on the list of chemicals with high hazards for categorisation are those classified for CMR and PBT. - European Union Substances of Very High Concern (EU SVHC) list of CMR, PBT and vPvB substance.
-Substances included on the list of chemicals with high hazards for categorisation are those that are identified as CMR, PBT, vPvB, or having endocrine disrupting properties. - United States National Toxicology Program (US NTP) Report on Carcinogens list of carcinogenic substances.
-Substances included on the list of chemicals with high hazards for categorisation are those that are known human carcinogens and those that are reasonably anticipated to be human carcinogens. - International Agency for Research on Cancer (IARC) Monographs list of carcinogens.
-Substances included on the list of chemicals with high hazards for categorisation are carcinogens classified in Groups 1, 2A and 2B. - European Commission Endocrine Disruptors Strategy list of substances investigated for potential endocrine activity.
-Substances included on the list of chemicals with high hazards for categorisation are those listed in Category 1, identified as having endocrine activity in at least one animal study. - United Nations Environment Programme scientific knowledge on endocrine disrupting chemicals list of substances from a review of existing global initiatives on endocrine disrupting chemicals and potential endocrine disrupting chemicals.
-Substances included on the list of chemicals with high hazards for categorisation are those identified as having known or potential endocrine activity. - Chemical Substances Control Law of Japan (CSCL) Class I Specified Chemical Substances list of organic chemicals with known health and/or environmental
+Included substances are those classified for CMR and PBT. - European Chemicals Agency (ECHA) Harmonised Classification and Labelling of Hazardous Substances (Annex VI to the CLP Regulation) - list of substances classified for physical-chemical and (eco)toxicological hazards.
+Included substances are those classified for CMR and PBT. - European Union Substances of Very High Concern (EU SVHC) list of CMR, PBT and vPvB substance, or substances with equivalent concern.
+Included substances are those that are identified as CMR, PBT, vPvB, or having endocrine disrupting properties. - United States National Toxicology Program (US NTP) Report on Carcinogens list of carcinogenic substances.
+Included substances are those that are known human carcinogens and reasonably anticipated to be human carcinogens. - International Agency for Research on Cancer (IARC) Monographs list of carcinogens.
+Included substances are carcinogens classified in Groups 1, 2A and 2B. - European Commission Endocrine Disruptors Strategy list of substances investigated for potential endocrine activity.
+Included substances are those listed in Category 1, identified as having endocrine activity in at least one animal study. - United Nations Environment Programme scientific knowledge on endocrine disrupting chemicals list of substances from a review of existing global initiatives on endocrine disrupting chemicals and potential endocrine disrupting chemicals.
+Included substances are those identified as having known or potential endocrine activity. - Government of Canada Toxic Substances List (Schedule 1) list of inorganic and organic chemicals with known health and/or environmental concerns.
+Included substances are those that are identified as having hazard characteristics in human health hazard band C or environment hazard bands D or C. - Chemical Substances Control Law of Japan (CSCL) Class I and II Specified Chemical Substances - list of organic chemicals with known health and/or environmental concerns.
+Included substances are those identified as PBT (Class I) and those posing a concern for long-term toxicity in humans and the environment (Class II).